CNA Corporation conducts a number of projects in the field of criminal justice for local, state, and federal departments and agencies nationwide.

 The Bureau of Justice Assistance (BJA) Smart Policing Initiative (SPI) is a national, evidence‐based law enforcement effort to identify and implement law enforcement tactics and strategies that are effective, efficient, and economical.
 BJA has identified thirty-two law enforcement agencies and their research partners to participate in the SPI.
-BJA has selected CNA to provide training and technical assistance to the Smart Policing community.
-Ms. Iris Gonzalez is the Project Management and Mr. James "Chip" R. Coldren, Jr. is the Project Director.
+BJA has selected CNA Corporation to provide training and technical assistance to the Smart Policing community.
+Iris Gonzalez is the project manager and James "Chip" R. Coldren, Jr. is the project director.
 Please visit the initiative’s website at www.smartpolicinginitiative.com or contact us for more information.

-This project is a cooperative agreement between CNA and the Department of Justice Office of Community Oriented Policing Services (COPS Office).
-CNA’s goal on this project is to ensure that the knowledge resource development work funded by the COPS Office is conveyed in an easily understandable and effective manner, and reaches the intended audience with in a clear and useful format.
-To date CNA has developed Peer Review Guidelines, Peer Review Process and updated the Peer Review Questionnaire.
-CNA manages 3-5 peer reviews per month; examples of publications reviewed include POP Guides and Issue Briefs.
+This project is a cooperative agreement between CNA Corporation and the Department of Justice Office of Community Oriented Policing Services (COPS Office).
+CNA Corporation’s goal on this project is to ensure that the knowledge resource development work funded by the COPS Office is conveyed in an easily understandable and effective manner, and reaches the intended audience with in a clear and useful format.
+To date CNA Corporation has developed Peer Review Guidelines, Peer Review Process, and updated the Peer Review Questionnaire.
+CNA Corporation manages 3 to 5 peer reviews per month; examples of publications reviewed include POP Guides and Issue Briefs.

-The 2012 Republican and Democratic National Conventions will pose unique planning, operations, and coordination challenges to local (host) police departments in Tampa, FL and Charlotte, NC.
-At the request of BJA, CNA will be documenting local law enforcement planning and implementation of security operations during the 2012 conventions by developing a comprehensive After-Action Report that re-constructs local law enforcement planning, actions taken, and outcomes; as well as by identifying and discussing lessons learned and best practices for other police departments engaged in similar support activities.
-In addition, upon request, CNA will provide technical assistance to each host site for law enforcement convention support activities.
+The 2012 Republican and Democratic National Conventions posed unique planning, operations, and coordination challenges to local (host) police departments in Tampa, FL and Charlotte, NC.
+At the request of BJA, CNA Corporation documented local law enforcement planning and implementation of security operations during the 2012 conventions by developing a comprehensive After-Action Report that reconstructed local law enforcement planning, actions taken, and outcomes; as well as by identifying and discussing lessons learned and best practices for other police departments engaged in similar support activities.
+In addition, upon request, CNA Corporation provided technical assistance to each host site for law enforcement convention support activities.

 Phase I will be driven by research and analysis of ambush incidents, leveraging past research, the FBI’s Law Enforcement Officers Killed and Assaulted (LEOKA) data set, and after-action/incident reports from the field.
 The purpose of Phase I will be to identify trends in these incidents in order to develop and inform policy and training protocols throughout the law enforcement enterprise.